soibot/soibotengine-v3.0/README.md

 Very pointless.
 I still don't get why it became so popular...
 Under 4 years.
 He now has **4,000** followers.

-**v1.0** uses Twittbot service.
-Then moved to similar free service for version **v2.0**.
+**v1.0** uses free Twittbot service by some Japanese dude.
+Upgrade to Pro version is neccessary if I want extra features.
+So I moved to similar free service for version **v2.0** which runs on Google AppEngine.
-Bot service went dead because Japanese bot host shut the website.
-That is the reason why bot stopped tweeting since then.
+Bot service went dead because Japanese bot host ran out of API for some reason and shut the site.
+That was the reason why the bot stopped tweeting since then.
+I was lucky enough to backup all the script before hand.

 I know he was dead for a couple of years.
 Why not resurrects him?